Cultural Heritage Sites in Nepal

-Nepal is a small mountain landlocked county in the world.
-Even it has the area of 147,181 sq. km., Nepal holds 10 places as UNESCO (United Nations Educational Scientific Cultural Organization) as ‘World Heritage Sites’.
-There are 830 properties of world in World Heritage List as cultural and natural heritage having outstanding universal value.
-And among them there are 644 cultural heritage sites, 162 natural heritage sites and 24 mixed properties.
-Out of these 10 sites are from Nepal.
+Nepal is a small, mountainous, landlocked country in the world with an area of 147,181 square kilometers.
+Despite its size, Nepal has been recognized by UNESCO (United Nations Educational Scientific Cultural Organization) with 10 places as ‘World Heritage Sites’.
+The World Heritage List comprises 830 properties of cultural and natural heritage that have exceptional universal value, including 644 cultural heritage sites, 162 natural heritage sites, and 24 mixed properties.
+Nepal is proud to have 10 of these sites.

 Kathmandu Durbar Square

 The Kathmandu Durbar Square is a stunning heritage site abundant with cultural and ancient crafts, drawings, and handicrafts.
 One of its most unique features is the Maru Shattal, which is made entirely from a single tree and is known as the Kasthamandap.
 The city of Kathmandu derives its name from this impressive structure.
 Other notable attractions in the Kathmandu Durbar Square include the beautiful arts of Hanuman Dhoka, the Taleju Bhawani temple, the Panchmukhi Hanuman temple, the Kumari temple (home to the Living Goddess), the Shiva-Parbati Temple, Sri Ganesh Sthan, and the Gaddi Baithak (a place for coronation).